jabehan/starter-hugo-academic/content/publication/behanchallengesopportunitiesproduction2025/index.md

   for Redox Flow Batteries in Bioelectrochemical Systems
 date: '2025-01-01'
 authors:
-- Behan, James A.
-- Barrière, Frédéric
-- Geneste, Florence
-- Bodin, Charlotte
-- Vautier, Antoine
-- Guihéneuf, Solène
-- Colavita, Paula E.
-- Philips, Jo
-- Reiner, Johannes Eberhard
-- Tschulkow, Maxim
-- Nimmegeers, Philippe
+- Behan, James A. and Barrière, Frédéric and Geneste, Florence and Bodin, Charlotte and Vautier, Antoine and Guihéneuf, Solène and Colavita, Paula E. and Philips, Jo and Reiner, Johannes Eberhard and Tschulkow, Maxim and Nimmegeers, Philippe
 doi: 10.1016/j.cej.2025.169515
 publication: Chemical Engineering Journal
 publication_types: